 Your teen’s school years can be hard.
 They go to bed late to finish homework, sports and chores.
 Then, they must wake up early for school.
 This is a recipe for a thrown-off sleep schedule and results in children becoming sluggish and low on energy, at best.

 Experts have said that from puberty up until the age of 22 that 9 hours of sleep is required to be mentally, physically, and cognitively healthy.
-A teenager being a teenager, will debate this theory.

 Have your teens turn off all their electronic devices an hour before they go to bed.
 The reason being is that screens emit blue light.
 This blue light then sends signals to the brain, suppressing melatonin production and keeping kids from feeling tired.
 So, though they are not tired at the moment when they eventually do fall asleep, they wake up exhausted.

 While having a quick late-night snack is tempting, it can do more harm than good when keeping a proper sleep schedule.
 Eating late postpones sleep and can increase hunger, contributing to the risk of obesity, acid reflux, blood pressure, and blood sugar issues.

 While it is easier to set a sleep schedule for a younger child, that can be much harder for a teen.
 Unless they recognise that more sleep is and will make them feel better, they aren’t likely to want to change their sleeping habits.
 This is where parents come in; show your teen that a good night’s sleep is essential and talk it out and reason with them.

 Believe it or not, no matter the age, your children still follow the example they see from their parents.
 Work with your child on implanting healthy sleeping habits, and you lead by example.
 Even helping your child earlier with their homework so you can ensure that they have their work done and eat on time, settle into their rooms at a better time, and get the rest they need.